Student Research Program/SRP-99

-UCLA's Student Research Program (SRP) assists undergraduates in obtaining research skills, in defining academic interests and objectives, and in becoming part of the larger university research community.
-SRP is designed as an entry-level experience, particularly suited to lower-division and first-quarter transfer students, and allows undergraduates early in their academic career to participate in research or engage in scholarly efforts under the direction of a faculty mentor.
+UCLA's Student Research Program (SRP) assists undergraduates in becoming part of the larger university research community.
+SRP-99 is an entry-level independent research course, particularly suited to lower-division and first-quarter transfer students, and allows undergraduates to earn academic credit for the research they engage in under the direction of a UCLA faculty mentor.

 SRP (Course 99)

-Students receive one unit of credit for 3-5 hours of work per week or two units for 6 or more hours of work.
-Students in the College may take up to 10 units of SRP credit during their undergraduate career.
-Only 6 of those units will count towards graduation.
-Once a student has completed six units of SRP he/she may enroll in an additional 4 units without credit applied toward their degree.
-Each student can only submit one SRP contract per quarter.
+Students receive 1 unit of lower division credit for 3-5 hours of work per week or 2 units for 6-10 hours of work per week.
+Students in the College of Letters and Science may enroll in up to 10 units of SRP-99 credit throughout their undergraduate career.
+However, only 6 units will count towards the 180-unit graduation requirement.
+Students who have completed 6 units of SRP-99 may enroll in an additional 4 units without credit applied toward their degree.
+Each student can only submit one SRP-99 contract per quarter.

 For Summer 6-week sessions: 5-8 hours of work per week is the equivalent of 1 unit.
 For 2 units, 10-16 hours of work per week.

 - Must be in good academic standing.